davetron5000/naildrivin5.com-OLD/source/_posts/2012-01-08-make-tests-clean-and-clear-without-duplication.markdown

 a test doesn't mean that all the rules about duplication of code don't apply; tests need to be maintained to, and if you make a large change, you don't want to have to change it in several places.

-This is actually a small part of a larger discussion about how we should structure our tests.
+How much duplication is too much or, what does duplication in tests mean, and how does it affect the understandability and maintainability of our tests?

 <!-- more -->

 ## What is a test?

-To know how our test code shoudl be structure, we must understand what the purpose of a test is.
-At its base, a test is some code that, when executed, checks that a bit of code behaves in a certain way.
-We want our tests to be more than this.
-A collection of these tests is more, however.
-A collection of tests should describe the *behavior* of a piece of code.
-We should be able to understand, from looking at a bunch of tests what the code is supposed to *do*.
-Even this can be tricky, as we'll see.
+To know how our test code should be structured, we must understand what the purpose of a test is.
+At its base, a test is some code that, when executed, checks that some other code behaves in a certain way.
+This is a bare minimum, we also wnat our tests to describe the *behavior* of a piece of code.
+We should be able to understand, from looking at a bunch of tests, what the code is supposed to *do* and what the _intent_ of the developer who created it was.

 Let's start with the basic structure of one test